‘Goblin’ K-Drama Ratings Soar With Back-To-Back Finale: 5 Reasons Why Gong Yoo’s Starrer Is Worth Watching

 A video posted by Goblin 쓸쓸하고 찬란하神-도깨비 (@goblin_tvnofficial) on

-Smorgasbord of emotions
+Smorgasbord of Emotions

 Goblin had fans hooked from the start with its delightful smorgasbord of emotions.
 The comic relief provided by Gong Yoo, Lee Dong Wook, Yook Sung Jae and Joo Woo Jin (Secretary turned President Kim) provided a balance to the heavy theme of death, divinity and the afterlife.